Bhejazi/sandstone-XCT-data/README.md

 # XCT data of sandstone used for publication on industrial XCT data compression using AI

-Please use appropriate citation for the current pre-print article titled "D-CNN and VQ-VAE Autoencoders for Compression and Denoising of Industrial X-ray Computed Tomography Images"
+Please use appropriate citation for the published article titled "D-CNN and VQ-VAE Autoencoders for Compression and Denoising of Industrial X-ray Computed Tomography Images"

 The article is available at: https://doi.org/10.3233/FAIA251480